-A year and a half later, at a water festival in Miami, Bauer broke her own record with an additional second.
-The newspaper clips increased in numbers, especially as a result of 1924 being an Olympic year.
-The headlines concluded that she would be able to beat all men at the Paris Olympics if she was only given the opportunity.
+A year and a half later, at a water festival in Miami, Bauer broke her own record by an additional second.
+The newspaper clips increased in numbers, especially since 1924 was an Olympic year.
+The headlines concluded that she would be able to beat all men at the Paris Olympics if only she was given the opportunity.

-There are no written sources indicating that Sally herself participated in this debate.
+There are no written sources indicating that Sybil herself participated in this debate.
 She probably did what she liked the most: swimming and studying at Northwestern University.
-At the Paris Olympic, she easily won the 100 meters backstroke with a new Olympic record.
+At the Paris Olympiad, she easily won the 100m backstroke with a new Olympic record.

-Bauer continued swimming for a few years until she announced her engagement in November 1926.
-He fiancée, the promising sports journalist Ed Sullivan, was based in New York, where he would eventually become a television pioneer with his Ed Sullivan Show.
+Bauer continued swimming for a few years until November 1926 when she announced her engagement.
+Her fiancée, the promising sports journalist Ed Sullivan, was based in New York, where he would eventually become a television pioneer with his Ed Sullivan Show.
 However, Sybil Bauer never got to experience this trip to the stars.
 She died of cancer in 1927, only 23 years old, as the world record holder in all eight backstroke distances.

 St. Louis, June 21, 1949.
-It was so hot that the air trembled.
-Over 90 degrees in the shade already in the morning.
+At over 90 degrees in the shade already in the morning, it was so hot that the air trembled.
 The Bakelite telephone called out angrily at the house of John O’Toole.
-The first signal broke the silence with such an intensity that he would have heard it even if he’d been vacuuming, or visiting his neighbor for that matter.
-He answered the phone and was greeted by a furious man accusing him of being a “nigger lover,” adding that he would have to pay for this.
-Before eight, he’d already received three calls with roughly the same message.
-A shaken John O’Toole called the police, which offered him protection for the remainder of the day.
+The first ring broke the silence with such an intensity that he would have heard it even if he’d been vacuuming or visiting his neighbor.
+He answered the phone and was greeted by a furious man accusing him of being a “nigger lover,” adding that he “would have to pay for this.”
+Before eight in the morning, he’d already received three calls with roughly the same message.
+A shaken John O’Toole called the police who offered him protection for the remainder of the day.

 The newspapers were selling like hotcakes in the hot sunshine.
-The largest newspaper in Missouri, the Globe Democrat, screamed out what was nothing but a radical message in the South: “Pools and Playgrounds Opened to Both Races.
-Negroes and whites may hereafter swim together in all of the city’s nine pools.”
+The largest newspaper in Missouri, the Globe Democrat, screamed out what was a radical message in the South: “Pools and Playgrounds Opened to Both Races.
+Negroes and whites may hereafter swim together in all the city’s nine pools.”

 Its competitor, the Post-Dispatch, said the following: “Negroes Will Not Be Denied a Swim in Any City Pool.”

-Insurance worker John O’Toole had nothing to do with this hotly debated decision.
-His namesake, the director of the municipal leisure office whom the calls were actually meant for, was listed in the phonebook under his nickname of Jack.
+However, insurance worker John O’Toole had nothing to do with this hotly debated decision.
+His namesake, the director of the public welfare who had just announced integration at the city pools, whom the calls were actually meant for, was listed in the phonebook under his nickname, “Jack O’Toole.”

-In the afternoon, 200 people were waiting outside the entrance to the Fairgrounds Pool for the pool to open.
-About thirty of them were black.
+In the afternoon, 200 people were waiting for the fairgrounds pool to open.
+About 30 of them were black.
 The group of people outside the women’s entrance was smaller and consisted only of whites.
-The guests flooded in when the gates were opened, and they were finally able to cool off in the water a few minutes later.
-The black men, who’d been given access to the pool for the first time in its 36 year history, kept to themselves.
+The guests flooded in when the gates opened, and they were finally able to cool off in the water a few minutes later.
+The black men, who’d been given access to the pool for the first time in its 36-year history, kept to themselves.

-While people played and goofed around in the blue pool, an estimated crowd of 200 men had gathered outside the fence.
+While people played and goofed around in the blue pool, an estimated crowd of 200 teenagers and young men had gathered outside the fence.
 They started calling out threatening jeers.
 Most of them were armed with baseball bats, iron bars, bricks or knives.
-The lifeguards called the police, resulting in seven police officers arriving a moment later to escort the black kids from the area.
+The lifeguards called the police, resulting in seven police officers arriving a moment later to escort the black swimmers from the area.